York River (Ontario)

 The York River is a river in Renfrew County, Hastings County and Haliburton County in Ontario, Canada.
 The river is in the Saint Lawrence River drainage basin, and flows from the southern extension of Algonquin Provincial Park to the Madawaska River.

 The river alternates between fast flowing portions in steep sided gorges to slower movement through post-glacial sand flats.
-In these are changes in the river course has created ox-bows and abandoned ox-bows that are now ponds and wetlands.
+Changes in the course of the river have created ponds and wetlands in the form of ox-bows.

 Course

 The river begins in the southern extension of Algonquin Provincial Park at Yorkend Lake, in geographic Clyde Township in the municipality of Dysart et al, Haliburton County.
 It flows west out of the park through geographic Eyre Township and Harburn Township, then loops back east into the southernmost part of the park in geographic Bruton Township.
 It takes in the left tributary North York River just before Branch Lake, turns southeast, passes over the High Falls, and exits the park into Benoir Lake.

 It continues east into Baptiste Lake where it enters geographic Herschel Township in the municipality of Hastings Highlands, Hastings County.
 The river leaves the lake south at the lake's southeast tip, controlled by the Ontario Ministry of Natural Resources-operated Baptiste Lake Dam, enters the town of Bancroft, and passes over the Bancroft Light & Power Generating Station and dam.
 The river is crossed by Ontario Highway 28 and Ontario Highway 62 in the town centre, then turns east and northeast.
 It is crossed again by Ontario Highway 28, passes over Egan Chute and Fram Chute at Egan Chutes Provincial Park, and briefly reenters Hastings Highlands at geographic Monteagle Township.

 The river continues northeast into geographic Carlow Township in the municipality of Carlow/Mayo, passes over the Conroy Rapids and enters the Conroy Marsh, a 24 km2 provincially significant wetland.
 As the river flows through the marsh, it first passes into the municipality of Brudenell, Lyndoch and Raglan, Renfrew County, then takes in the right tributary Little Mississippi River.
 The river then reaches its mouth as a right tributary of the Madawaska River in geographic Radcliffe Township in the municipality of Madawaska Valley, near the community of Mayhews Landing.
 The Madawska River flows via the Ottawa River to the Saint Lawrence River.